raitraidma/feeliks/README.md

 # Feeliks

-`environment/cert/private.key` and `environment/cert/public.key` are used to enable Ansible to connect to other machines - you can generate you own key pair.
+`environment/cert/private.key` and `environment/cert/public.key` are used to enable Ansible to connect to other machines - you can generate your own key pair.

 ## Prerequisites
 Install to your host machine: